Liz Shore, UW-AAB

 Dog Behavior Specialist – Sarasota

 Animals were always a passion for her but at 16 years old, when Liz got her first job at a pet store, she really started to learn and understand dogs.
 Later, while in college, Liz took a psychology class as an elective to her Marine Science program.
 In that first psychology class, she realized her passion and fascination with behavior and switched majors.
 In the spring of 2011, Liz earned her BA in Psychology with a focus on behavior management from Coastal Carolina University.
 In the fall of 2020, she then earned her Certification in Applied Animal Behavior from the University of Washington.

 Liz has been a professional dog trainer for 10 years now, and not only does she have an incredible ability to understand the dogs she works with, but the people as well.
 Her passion for training and her love of dogs are what continue to drive Liz on a daily basis.
 In training communication is key, so it is no surprise that one of her biggest goals is to help the dogs and their people communicate effectively.
-Liz hopes to see every dog, as well as their owners, living happy, confident lives with trust and understanding between them.
+Liz hopes to see every dog, as well as its owners, living happy, confident lives with trust and understanding between them.